alesti/cluster-in-a-box/tools.md

 If you try to hot glue on areas bigger then some centimeters, use a decent pistol, not this shitty, cheap things from your local hardware store.
-They are not able to heat the glue fast enought if you need a lot of glue.
+They are not able to heat the glue fast enough if you need a lot of glue at the time.

 ![hotglue pistol](pics/hotglue-pistol_sm.png)